 I don’t think I chose this discipline really, it sort of just happened.
-When I first started riding all of my instructors were eventers.
-I loved jumping and the thrill of cross-country but also the precision and discipline involved with dressage.
-I never really could choose one discipline so I guess just chose the one that covered them all.
+When I first started riding, all of my instructors were eventers.
+I loved jumping and the thrill of cross country, but also the precision and discipline involved in dressage.
+I never really could choose one discipline so I guess I just chose the one that covered them all.

 What was the first thought that ran through your mind when you woke up in the hospital following the accident?